How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 Fireworks mode

-• Bursts of color
+• Bursts of color with adjustable brightness and timing

 • Optional crackle audio

-• Delay option for wireless audio syncing
+• Audio delay option for wireless speaker syncing

 • Music Visualizer